Greg Brockman

-Gregory Brockman (born November 29, 1987) is an American entrepreneur, investor and software engineer who is a co-founder and currently the president of OpenAI.
-He began his career at Stripe in 2010, upon leaving MIT, and became their CTO in 2013.
-He left Stripe in 2015 to co-found OpenAI, where he also assumed the role of CTO.
+Gregory Brockman (born November 29, 1987) is an American entrepreneur and software engineer.
+He is co-founder and president of OpenAI.
+He began his career at Stripe in 2010, upon leaving MIT, and became CTO in 2013.
+He left Stripe in 2015 to co-found OpenAI, where he also served as CTO.

-Early life and education
+Early life

 Brockman was born in Thompson, North Dakota, and attended Red River High School, where he excelled in mathematics, chemistry, and computer science.
 He won a silver medal in the 2006 International Chemistry Olympiad and became the first finalist from North Dakota to participate in the Intel science talent search since 1973.
 In 2003, 2005, and 2007, he attended Canada/USA Mathcamp, a summer program for mathematically talented high-school students.
-In 2008, Brockman enrolled in Harvard University, but left only a year later, before briefly enrolling at the Massachusetts Institute of Technology.
+In 2008, Brockman enrolled at Harvard University but left a year later, briefly enrolling at the Massachusetts Institute of Technology.

 Career

-In 2010, he dropped out of MIT to join Stripe, Inc., a company founded by Patrick Collison, an MIT classmate, and his brother, John Collison.
-In 2013, he became Stripe's first-ever CTO, and the company grew from 5 to 205 employees.
+In 2010, he dropped out of MIT to join Stripe, a company founded by Patrick Collison, his MIT classmate, and John Collison.
+In 2013, he became Stripe's first CTO, while the company grew from 5 to 205 employees.
 Brockman left Stripe in May 2015.